-- A pioneering member of the Portland Composts! program, we prevent over 1000 pounds of food waste and soiled paper from entering our landfills each week.
+- A pioneering member of the Portland Composts! program, we prevent over 1000 pounds of food waste from entering our landfills each week.

 - As a Metro Recycle Works participant, we recycle cooking oil, fat renderings, ink cartridges, magazines, cardboard, plastic, tin, packing peanuts, bubble wrap, Styrofoam, aluminum, and glass.

 - Our fluorescent light bulbs are recycled at Pacific Lighting and we recycle batteries.

 - Our paper waste is shredded and baled before being sent to Georgia Pacific to be recycled in the production of new paper product